ShubhamKumar1095/Leetcode/README.md

 # Leetcode
-This is my private repository of my coding on the Leetcode Platform.
-If you want to ascess this Repo please contact the owner of the repo.
+This is my repository of my coding on the Leetcode Platform.
 Thank you .
 Uchiha Itachi
 Amaterasu